Save Money on Transportation

 Solar For Your Home – With a solar photovoltaic (PV) system, you can offset the additional electricity required for EV charging while also generating clean energy to power your home.
 It’s a good practice to first acquire your EV and charge it at home for a month or more to determine its impact on your electricity consumption.
 Then you can right-size your solar installation to cover EV charging and household needs.
 Many solar companies can install a Level 2 charging station at the same time they install your PV system.

 Free Fuel with Hydrogen Fuel-Cell Electric Vehicles (FCEVs) – Currently, hydrogen fuel-cell electric vehicle automakers and hydrogen station developers are providing free fuel to support the growing market.
-FCEV drivers receive a complimentary fueling card that provides three years or $15,000 worth of fuel, whichever occurs first.
+FCEV drivers receive a complimentary fueling card that provides three years or up to $15,000 worth of fuel, whichever occurs first.

 CVRP rebates vary based on income levels with lower-income households eligible for increased amounts.
 Higher-income consumers are not eligible for CVRP rebates if their gross annual income is above the cap.
 The income cap applies to all eligible vehicle types except fuel-cell electric vehicles.